-Traditionally speaking, all women in the U.S. were expected to assume their husband's surname after marriage.
-Nowadays these kinds of old-fashioned etiquette rules have fallen to the wayside.
-The decision to change your name after you get married is entirely up to you, but if you've decided to change it, you've got a bit of paperwork ahead of you.
+Women in the U.S. were expected to assume their husband's surname after marriage according to tradition.
+Nowadays, however, these kinds of old-fashioned etiquette rules have fallen to the wayside.
+The decision to change your name after you get married is now entirely up to you.
+If you've decided to change it, you've got a bit of paperwork ahead of you.

-As with many legal matters, rules vary by municipality, so check with your local city hall to get the specifics on what you need to do.
+As with many legal matters, rules vary by municipality, so it's important to check with your local city hall to get the specifics on what you need to do.

-Generally, there are several steps anyone who wants to change his or her name will have to take, regardless of where they live.
-Use this list as a guide to get the process started.
+There are several steps anyone who wants to change his or her name will have to take, regardless of where they live.
+Use this general list as a guide to get the process started.

 Before the Wedding